Three years ago, I finally got a handle on our electronics and wrote this post. (Sorry, the pictures were taken with a Blackberry!)

 All these phones have passed their prime in that amount of time.
 And NONE of them work!

-Why oh WHY do we keep broken items – and in my case ORGANIZE THEM?!
+Why, oh why do we keep broken items… and in my case, ORGANIZE THEM?!
 Talk about crazy!
+(You can read all about how to dispose of old phones here.)

 If you are having trouble organizing electronics, there is a good reason.
 Organizing electronics is hard because you are either USING them or CHARGING them or trying to FIND them.